 A fuzzy trading system might use signals such as: “If volatility is high and sentiment is negative, then reduce exposure.”

-Fuzzy logic, by allowing sentiments as one of the qualitative determinants, improves the quality of the analysis of the markets from a wider angle.
+Fuzzy logic, by allowing sentiments to be one of the qualitative determinants, improves the quality of the market analysis from a wider angle.

 Fuzzy Logic vs. Traditional AI Techniques

-Fuzzy logic is useful to interpretative tasks, which require the system to be rule-based or a number of rules can be established and applied on the system in order to evaluate a given criterion but however, it is frozen – it does not have the ability to learn but AI techniques that can learn uses machine learning.
-Traditional artificial intelligent systems such as neural networks are capable of great learning as they can automatically detect patterns, however, such AI systems might not have the level of clarity and transparency that fuzzy logic might have.
+Fuzzy logic is helpful for interpretative tasks, which require the system to be rule-based, or several rules can be established and applied to the system to evaluate a given criterion.
+Still, it is frozen – it cannot learn but AI techniques that can learn uses machine learning.
+Traditional artificial intelligence systems, such as neural networks, can learn significantly as they can automatically detect patterns.
+However, such AI systems might not have the clarity and transparency that fuzzy logic might have.

 Conclusion

-Fuzzy logic is an adaptable and interpretable subfield of AI that is able to accommodate ambiguous and vague information, something binary logic is unable to address.
-Applications of fuzzy logic are especially evident in control, automation, health, and finance systems that would need human-like reasoning in order to enhance the decision-making process and improve system flexibility.
-In comparison to deep, modern AI such as neural networks models, Fuzzy logic is not as powerful, but still holds its ground in use cases where interpretability, energy efficiency, and uncertainty handling are more valuable.
+Fuzzy logic is an adaptable and interpretable subfield of AI that can accommodate ambiguous and vague information, something binary logic cannot address.
+Applications of fuzzy logic are especially evident in control, automation, health, and finance systems that would need human-like reasoning to enhance the decision-making process and improve system flexibility.
+Compared to deep, modern AI such as neural network models, Fuzzy logic is not as powerful but still holds its ground in use cases where interpretability, energy efficiency, and uncertainty handling are more valuable.

-As hybrid models of fuzzy logic and machine learning are anticipated in the developmental stage, readers can expect intelligent technologies to emerge where the best of both fuzzy logic and machine learning will be used seamlessly, making the system both robust and versatile.
-As pore than fuzzy sets, fuzzy logic allows closer approximation to human brain cores across certain industries and is therefore predicted that fuzzy logic will have a bright future as it will be helping to solve an assortment of current issues people face.
+As hybrid models of fuzzy logic and machine learning are anticipated in the developmental stage, readers can expect intelligent technologies to emerge where the best of both fuzzy logic and machine learning will be used seamlessly, making the system robust and versatile.
+As pore than fuzzy sets, fuzzy logic allows a closer approximation to human brain cores across specific industries.
+It is therefore predicted that fuzzy logic will have a bright future as it will help solve various current issues people face.